How Many Toes Do Frogs Have? The Interesting Answer

 Frogs are truly special creatures, and there is always something new to learn about them.
 If you are interested in learning more about frogs, take a look at these fun facts we’ve gathered.

-- The world’s largest frog species can weigh up to 7 pounds!
+• The world’s heaviest frog species can weigh up to 7 pounds!

-- One of the smallest species grows to only 0.5 inches long.
+• One of the smallest species grows to only around 5 inches long.

-- Frogs in captivity can live for over 20 years.
+• Frogs in captivity can live for over 20 years; some individuals have been verified as exceeding this lifespan.

 Good Frogs for a First-Time Frog Owner

-- Pixie Frogs: This frog is also known as the African bullfrog and can live for 20 years.
+• Pixie Frog: This frog is also known as the African Bullfrog and can live for 20 years.
 They’re known to have wild personalities, so there will never be a dull moment with this frog.

-- Green Tree Frog: These frogs are a moderate size and are much more active than some other species.
+• American Green Tree Frog: This frog is a moderate size and much more active than some other species.
 However, they don’t love being handled.

 Conclusion